charityroyale/webapplication/ROADMAP.md

 - fix half pixel problem when triggering button animation in firefox (by user testing)
 - donation form loader takes way 2 long to show (by user testing)
-- finding streamers on mobile is a bit hard (by user testing)
 - highlight twitch channel link on upcoming streamerbox (by user testing)
 - highlights donation click event on upcoming streambox (indicator - by user testing)
 - add explaining what happens with the donation message (user testing)